 Why take part ?

-In addition to the above awards, for which applications are open, the judging panel will award a Grand Prize to the project that stands out the most for its innovative approach.
+In addition to the above awards, for which applications are open, the judging panel will award a Grand Prize and a Special Student Prize.
 The Grand Prize is not limited to any specific category: the judging panel will award it to the project that stands out most for its innovative approach.
 The Special Student Award, in partnership with the University of Lyon's Urban School, will be given to a project from any category by one or more students or 2016 graduates.
 For this Student Award, the project does not necessarily have to enter an operational phase, but must bring out a roadmap or a business plan.

 Open to all individuals, private companies, public municipal associations or institutions, this competition offers the opportunity to participate at either the European or World level.